BLE-LTER/ble-handbook/handbook.md

 Standard columns, also in this order:

-- node: Central/East/West
+- node: Central/East/West (discrete samples only)
 - lagoon: Elson East/Elson West/Simpson/Stefansson/Jago/Kaktokvik/not applicable.
 River stations are assigned the lagoon they discharge into.
-Ocean stations are assigned "not applicable."
+Ocean stations are assigned "not applicable." (discrete samples only)
 - station: station codes or IDs (e.g. KALD2).
+- season: under ice/break up/open water (discrete samples only)
 - date_time: date and time in YYYY-MM-DD hh:mm:ss or YYYY-MM-DD hh:mm format.
 Normally applies to instrument data.
 Exception is when archiving raw data (see dataset ID 3, hydrography), then another date time format might be ok.
 Continuous/mooring data.
 - date_collected: date in YYYY-MM-DD format.
 Discrete data.
 - water_column_position: surface/bottom.
 There is also mid-column, which CP data does not use.
-Formerly we assigned river and ocean stations "not applicable" but now all shallow/river/ocean stations are assigned "surface."
-Discrete water samples only.
+Formerly we assigned river and ocean stations "not applicable" but now all shallow/river/ocean stations are assigned "surface." (discrete water samples only)
 - [data columns, including notes]
-- collection_method: grab/pump.
-Discrete water samples only.
+- collection_method: grab/pump (discrete water samples only)
 - station_name: fully spelled out station names, e.g. Kaktovik Deep Station 2
 - latitude
 - longitude
 - habitat_type: lagoon/river/ocean
-- station_sampling_priority: primary/secondary/river/ocean (discrete only)
+- station_sampling_priority: primary/secondary/river/ocean (discrete samples only)

 Data sort, sort all CP datasets by these columns in this order before submission.
 Use the R function `bleutils::sort_cp_data` to do this quickly, only after `bleutils::rename_attributes` has been called to ensure that column names are exactly as below.
 Be sure to specify the `type` argument to `sort_cp_data` to be one of three "water", "sediment", or "mooring".